31-33/juryroom/imports/api/README.md

 `groupId`: *String which identifies the group which is participating in this discussion.*

-`activeReplies`: *Stores which replies are currently being replied to (and by which users). `parentId` may be an empty string, representing a root level comment is being made.
-This is used to store the current state of new posts/replies—there should only be one entry for each `userId`.*

-`userStars`: *Stores which comments are currently starred (and by which users).
-Each user can only have one comment starred at a time, and therefore there should only be one entry for each `userId`.*
+`activeReplies`: *Stores which users are currently making root-level comments.
+The `userId` of each user currently making a comment is stored, along with the time of activity.*

 `actionStar`: *Stores the full history of every star action made on this discussion thread.
 A star action consists of the `userId` who made the action, the `commentId` of the starred comment (not defined in the case of un-starring), and the `dateTime` the action was made at*.

 `actionReply`: *Stores the full history of every active reply made by the user.
-A reply action consists of the `userId` who made the action, the `parentId` of the comment being replied to (an empty string represents a root-level comment, and undefined represents the reply window being closed), and the `dateTime` the action was made at.*
+A reply action consists of the `userId` who made the action, the `parentId` of the comment being replied to (an empty string represents a root-level comment), the `dateTime` the action was made at, and a boolean flag `open` denoting whether or not the action was opening or closing the reply window.*

 `actionCollapse`: *Stores the full history of every comment that was collapsed/uncollapsed by a user participating in this discussion.
 Consists of the `userId` making the action, the `commentId` being collapsed, a boolean (`collapsed`) specifying whether the action was collapsing or uncollapsing the comment, and the `dateTime` at which the action was made. **Note: State of which users currently have a comment collapsed is stored on the comment itself.***